 Neglecting QuickBooks cleanup can lead to:

-Inaccurate financial reports, affecting decision-making.
+Inaccurate financial reports affect decision-making.

 Inefficient operations due to time spent on error corrections.